ng-alain/delon/docs/how-to-start.en-US.md

 ## First, pre-order preparation

-As you begin your business development on `ng-alain`, I recommend that you first review the following documents, which is very helpful for everyone on the team.
+As you begin your business development on NG-ALAIN, i recommend that you first review the following documents, which is very helpful for everyone on the team.

 + [Ant Design Guide article](//ant.design/docs/spec/introduce)
 + [Ant Design for Angular](//ng.ant.design/)
 + [Antv chart - G2](//www.yuque.com/antv/g2-docs-en?language=en-us)
 + [NG-ZORRO Community recommendation](https://ng.ant.design/docs/recommendation/en)

-`ng-alain`'s base component library comes from `ng-zorro-antd`, so you can get a very detailed [API](//ng.ant.design/) documentation for its use on the official website.
+NG-ALAIN's base component library comes from NG-ZORRO, so you can get a very detailed [API](//ng.ant.design/) documentation for its use on the official website.
 For ng components provided by -alain are obtained through the [component page](/components).

 ## Second, the startup process

-`ng-alain` is a scaffold that can be used directly in production environments.
+NG-ALAIN is a scaffold that can be used directly in production environments.
 The prerequisite for understanding these details is that you have a certain knowledge of Angular.
 The following documents may be helpful to you before you start:

-- `ng-alain` Getting started video ([YouTube](https://www.youtube.com/watch?v=lPnNKPuULVw&list=PLhWkvn5F8uyJRimbVZ944unzRrHeujngw)、[Tencent video](http://v.qq.com/vplus/2c1dd5c6db4feeeea25e9827b38c171e/foldervideos/870001501oy1ijf)、[Station B](https://space.bilibili.com/12207877/#/channel/detail?cid=50229)）
+- NG-ALAIN Getting started video ([YouTube](https://www.youtube.com/watch?v=lPnNKPuULVw&list=PLhWkvn5F8uyJRimbVZ944unzRrHeujngw)、[Tencent video](http://v.qq.com/vplus/2c1dd5c6db4feeeea25e9827b38c171e/foldervideos/870001501oy1ijf)、[Station B](https://space.bilibili.com/12207877/#/channel/detail?cid=50229)）
 - [Know the column](https://zhuanlan.zhihu.com/ng-alain)

 When running an app via `ng serve`, a complete Angular startup process would look like this: